Crozwords/Crozwords/HallOfFame.md

 Every mon will have it's own unique RECORD HOLDER, based on most completed milestones.

+it will be starting as a subscriber only mode largely for the reason that i cannot manage an extremely large VOD review and data entry pool.
+I would really like to lift this restriction but i cannot manage a huge number of inputs on my own and don't think i feel right about asking an 'admin team' to help me do VOD review and data entry for an entire calendar year.
+However, as the sheets fill and there is less viewing/entry needed, its highly possible that i will lift the 'sub only' restriction.

 To see the current record holders, see http://bit.ly/3Q5jTEm <br>
 The official kaizo ironmon ruleset github: ironmon.gg/#kaizo-ironmon-ruleset